Wet Labs

 Equine Rehabilitation Techniques

-CSU Spur (off-site—approximately 5 miles from the Colorado Convention Center; round-trip transportation provided and is required for all registrants)
+CSU Spur (off-site—approximately 5 miles from the Colorado Convention Center; round-trip transportation is provided and required for all registrants)

 Cost: $500